Penang Island City Council: Organisation

-The Penang Island City Council operates offices within Komtar, the tallest skyscraper in Penang.

 The city council is headed by the Mayor of Penang Island, who is assisted by the City Secretary and 24 councillors.
 The mayor's term lasts for two years, while each of the 24 councillors is appointed for a one-year term by the Penang state government.

 22 of the councillors are selected by the component parties of the ruling Pakatan Harapan (PH) coalition.
 Of these, 10 are appointed by the Democratic Action Party (DAP), eight by the People's Justice Party (PKR) and four from the National Trust Party (Amanah).
 Following the 2023 state election that saw the United Malays National Organisation (UMNO) forming an unprecedented political alliance with PH, the former is allocated one councillor post as well.
 Penang-based non-governmental organisations (NGOs) are allocated the remaining councillor post to allow for the participation in policy-making by civil societies.

 The current mayor of Penang Island is Rajendran P. Anthony, who assumed office in 2023, whilst Cheong Chee Hong holds the positions of City Secretary and chief digital officer.